danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 The input settings that were used to run the analysis.
 This can be copied and pasted directly into the "Settings" cell in the Add-in tab to run the exact same analysis again.
 The add-in version and the time for each step of the analysis are also noted.

 !!!
-Note "Copying a Setting String"
+Note "Copying a Settings String"
     It is sometimes helpful to share the entire settings string in order to ensure an entire class gets the same result.
 However, the settings string contains the file name and sheet name of the device used to generate the output sheet from which the settings string is copied.
 Since file names and sheet names vary across devices, any student copying a string from another device must account for this variance.

 ---